nryberg/analytic-kata/data/generate/notes.md

 * Index Number - 1, 2, 3, 4, 5 -
 * Name - Simple Text - Apple, Orange, Banana
 * Category - Something to group by
-* Value Low - bottom Value limit
+* Value - something to multiply by
-* Value High - top Value limit
+*
 Fact - only one
 * Date - within limits - varying atomicity
 * Dimension One Index